apache/flink/docs/dev/stream/checkpointing.md

 ## Selecting a State Backend

-The checkpointing mechanism stores consistent snapshots of the progress in the data sources and data sinks, the state of windows and timers, as well as any [user-defined state](state.html), thereby providing *exactly once* processing semantics.
-Where the checkpoints are stored (e.g., JobManager memory, file system, database) depends on the configured
+Flink's [checkpointing mechanism]({{ site.baseurl }}/internals/stream_checkpointing.html) stores consistent snapshots of all the state in timers and stateful operators, including connectors, windows, and any [user-defined state](state.html).
-**State Backend**.
+Where the checkpoints are stored (e.g., JobManager memory, file system, database) depends on the configured **State Backend**.

-By default state will be kept in memory, and checkpoints will be stored in-memory at the master node (the JobManager).
-For proper persistence of large state, Flink supports various forms of storing and checkpointing state in so called **State Backends**, which can be set via `StreamExecutionEnvironment.setStateBackend(…)`.
+By default, state is kept in memory in the TaskManagers, and checkpoints are stored in memory in the JobManager.
+For proper persistence of large state, Flink supports various approaches for storing and checkpointing state in other state backends.
+The choice of state backend can be configured via `StreamExecutionEnvironment.setStateBackend(…)`.

 See [state backends](../../ops/state_backends.html) for more details on the available state backends and options for job-wide and cluster-wide configuration.